 Proposals are accepted on a rolling basis (first-come, first-serve) until funding is depleted, with an estimated 30-day turnaround for funding decisions.

 Projects must meet these criteria to be considered:

-- Project must be within or closely linked to the Maine Appalachian Mountain Corridor.
+- The project must be within or closely linked to the Maine Appalachian Mountain Corridor.

-- Projects must permanently protect natural resource values and prohibit activities that would be contrary to the primary purpose of ecologically significant land protection.
-Well-managed timberlands will be considered under this program where the retention of ecological values and exemplary forest practices are ensured.
+- Projects must permanently protect natural resource values and prohibit activities that would be contrary to the primary easement purpose of ecologically significant land protection.

 - Eligible grantees must be 501c(3) organizations.

 The following factors will be weighed for grant decisions:

 - Documentation of ecological, recreational, and forestry values, and support of local communities.